 Tax deductible home office

 If you have a home office that meets all the rules and requirements detailed in IRS Publication 587: Business Use of Your Home, and you take the deduction on your taxes, then your home is considered a business location.
 It might be your main place of work or a second work location.
 This enables you to deduct car trips from home to a physical office if you are working in both that day.
 If you work from home but do not have a tax deductible home office, your trips to and from home are not deductible.
+See the home office blog for more information.

 Tax home: travel vs. transportation